iluha1204/video-to-ascii/README.md

 # video-to-ascii
-Convert and video to ascii and play it in console
+Convert any video to ascii and play it in console.
+Tested on Windows, should work also on Mac/Linux.